NoirDOT/Adidas-US-Sales/README.md

 ## Project Background

-This project analyzes Adidas US sales data from 2020-2021, examining $899.90M in total sales across 2.48 million units.
-The analysis covers performance across product categories, sales methods, regional distribution, and temporal trends to drive strategic business decisions.
+This project examines Adidas US sales data from 2021-2022, capturing transaction details including dates, product categories, sales methods, regional data, quantities, and pricing.
+The objective is to evaluate sales performance and consumer purchasing behavior by analyzing critical metrics such as product category popularity, regional demand, peak sales periods, and order patterns across different channels and product lines.
+Through the development of interactive dashboards, this analysis seeks to provide actionable insights to help optimize sales strategies, improve inventory management, and enhance overall business performance for Adidas.

 **Analysis Focus Areas:**
 - **Sales Performance**: $899.90M total sales with $332.13M in profit